 Fire blight may also exhibit an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
 When the spring temperatures begin to climb between 60°-80°F, optimal conditions are created for spreading the disease and the bacteria is brought out of dormancy.
 Bees, insects, birds, splashing rain, and wind easily spread the bacteria and the resulting fire blight disease.

-Fire blight commonly affects apple and pear trees (both fruit-bearing and ornamental types), but can also affect quince trees and other members of the Rosaceae family – including most common rose varieties and raspberry plants.
+Fire blight commonly affects apple and pear trees (both fruit-bearing and ornamental types), but can also affect quince trees and other members of the Rosaceae family – even including some common rose varieties and raspberry plants.

 To avoid turning this into a science lecture*, let’s move on to how to control fire blight.